mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 Many theories of learning explore the value of both concrete and abstract phases.
 The theory of experiential learning from Kolb is expressed often expressed as a cycle of concrete experience, reflection, abstract conceptualisation, experimentation and then repeats.
 When this comes to coding and computing this rings true as your knowledge of a coding concept may deepen a little bit each time you apply it in practice.

 MISSING SECTION HERE ON COMMUNITY APPROACHES AND THE UNDERLYING SOCIO CULTURAL THEORY TO SUPPORT CONCRETE PARTICIPATION - LINK TO OTHER CHAPTER.

+### ACTIVITY - RECOGNISING THE CONCRETE AND ABSTRACT IN YOUR TEACHING

+To help your learners to embed the knowledge of your lessons, it is helpful to identify what parts of your sessions address more abstract conceptions of knowledge and those that are more concrete.
+To do this ask yourself the following questions about one of your future sessions.

+- Are learners x?
+- Are learners y?
+- Are learners z?

 <!-- The socio-cultural school holds that rather than being a separate thinking machine, the mind is dependent on the social and cultural webs of meaning that surrounds it.
 We think socially. -->